Want to know how to become a bestselling author? Let’s dig into to this question via a cheeky little bugger wrote into the blog:

-There are tons and tons of manuscripts out there whose main characters have magic powers, which is always fun and interesting.
-The more I read of them, though, the more a strange habit rears its little head.
-And it’s difficult work to make magic believable and compelling, since it is, by its very nature, fantastical.
+There’s tons of fantasy worldbuilding going on nowadays, with all the manuscripts out there whose main characters have magic powers.
+This can be fun and interesting, but the more I read of them, the more a strange habit rears its little head.
+Writing magic systems is difficult work, since magic is, by its very nature, fantastical.
 But sometimes, characters’ magic powers are a little too, er, convenient.
-Not only does this affect the integrity of your fantasy wold-building, but the plot, too.
+Not only does this affect the integrity of your novel worldbuilding, but the plot, too.

 Lizzie’s powers were absolutely ineffective against the charm-locked door.
 Not even her Open Sesame spell could break the lock.
 Conveniently, any wizard of the Caldecott Bloodline, which Lizzie just happened to be a descendant of, could breeze right through.
 Luckily I remembered that!
 Saved me a lot of trouble, Lizzie thought as she jumped through the enchanted doorway.

 This is, obviously, an exaggeration.
 But note a few things here.
 First, we go from a situation with tension and potential danger (a door locked by magic) to a situation with no tension whatsoever.
 Instead of making it hard for the character, instead of making the character work, the author (in this case, me) has given the MC an easy way out.
-Also, every time you catch yourself using words like “conveniently” or “luckily” or “just happened to…” take another look at the structure of your scene.
+Also, every time you catch yourself using words like “conveniently” or “luckily” or “just happened to…” take another look at how you’re writing your magic system.
 See if you can’t scare up some more danger or tension.

 We don’t pick up fiction to read about characters in easy-breezy situations.
 We don’t read read to see a magical coincidence at work.
 Sure, there are coincidences and happy accidents in life.
 And sure, sometimes we’re getting chased by werewolves and realize that our blood is powerful lupine repellent, just as their jaws close around our throats, or whatever, but fiction isn’t life transcribed, it’s life enhanced and structured to bring out tension and high stakes.